awsdocs/aws-config-developer-guide/doc_source/iam-user-group-membership-check.md

 **Trigger type:** Configuration changes

+**AWS Region:** All supported AWS Regions

 **Parameters:**

  groupName
 Comma\-separated list of IAM groups in which IAM users must be members\.
 This rule does not support group names with commas\.

-## AWS CloudFormation template<a name="w4aac13c29c17d185c13"></a>
+## AWS CloudFormation template<a name="w22aac11c29c17d207c15"></a>

 To create AWS Config managed rules with AWS CloudFormation templates, see [Creating AWS Config Managed Rules With AWS CloudFormation Templates](aws-config-managed-rules-cloudformation-templates.md)\.